vickywane/digitaloceanspaces-upload-api/submission.md

 A user’s record would consist of a **Fullname**, **email**, **dateCreated,** and an **img_uri** field of String data type.
 The **img_uri** field would contain the URL pointing to an image file uploaded by a user through this GraphQL API and stored within a bucket on Digitalocean spaces.

-Using your Digitalocean dashboard, navigate to the Databases section of the console to create a new database cluster.
-By default, [PostgreSQL](https://www.postgresql.org/) would be the selected database to be provisioned within this cluster.
+Using your Digitalocean dashboard, navigate to the Databases section of the console to create a new database cluster, and select [PostgreSQL](https://www.postgresql.org/) from the list of databases offered.
 Leave all other settings at their default values and proceed to create this cluster using the button at the bottom.

 ![Digitalocean database cluster](https://i.imgur.com/3mlpWBj.png)